UoMResearchIT/2019-05-08-manchester/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 carpentry: swc    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
 venue: University Of Manchester        # brief name of host site without address (e.g., "Euphoric State University")
-address: 5.211, University Place, Oxford Road, Manchester, UK and 3.62 Simon Building, Oxford Road, Manchester, UK      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: 5.211, University Place, Oxford Road, Manchester, UK on Thursday 9th, and 3.62 Simon Building, Oxford Road, Manchester, UK on Friday 10th     # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: gb      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: en     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 latlng: 53.466817, -2.233694       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)